Belco's specific laser criteria leads to increased production with Mazak 8kW fiber laser

 Stewart required a laser that had proven itself in the industry and felt that Mazak was that choice.
 Belco decided on the Mazak OPTIPLEX FIBER III 8kW laser-cutting machine.
 Stewart expounded, “I loved the retractable roof which makes it easier to trim sheets, it allows us to open up the machine by sliding back like you would a window.
 We also saw no issues finding replacement parts, thinking later on down the road.”

 Like most cases, price and power level are also important when deciding on a laser.
 “Originally, we wanted a 6kW but the 8kW just made the most sense and was a good financial deal.
-The friendliness of the Mazak staff and Greg Darling, from Modern Machinery, were super attentive and thorough throughout the process.
+The Mazak staff and Greg Darling, from Modern Machinery, were super attentive and thorough throughout the process.
 Mazak was our number one choice with a nice looking machine and a good deal.”

 8kW Laser Speed Produces Results